 Overview

-The transplantation of organs has been considered one of the significant advances that has occurred in medicine offering a healthy life back to numerous people all over the world.
+Organ transplantation is one of the significant advancements in medicine, offering healthy life back to numerous people all over the world.
+The organs can be either donated by a living human or procured from a brain-dead/deceased donor.

-Transplants can be broadly grouped into three types.
+Transplants are broadly categorized into three types:

-- Tissue transplants: include blood and marrow.
+- Tissue transplants, which include blood and bone marrow

 Specialities